harumuki/dotnetthoughts.github.io/_posts/2020-11-17-azure-app-service-kudu-409-conflict.md

 ---
 layout: post
-title: "409 Conflict: Could not write to local resource D:\home\site\wwwroot\web.config due to error Access to the path is denied."
+title: "409 Conflict: Could not write to local resource web.config due to error Access to the path is denied."
 subtitle: "This post is about how to fix the issue with 409 Conflict: Could not write to local resource 'D:\home\site\wwwroot\web.config' due to error 'Access to the path is denied.' when working with Azure App Service."
 date: 2020-11-17 00:00:00
 categories: [Azure,AppService,Kudu]